openstax/poet/server/README.md

 The Bundle is the root instance of a repository.

-Nodes are instantiated by a Factoryies on the Bundle.
+Nodes are instantiated by a Factory on the Bundle.

 Nodes are empty until the user loads data into them.